dpc-sdp/ripple/docs/content/design-system/5.components/text-area.md

 ## Usage

-The Text area component allows users to enter multiple lines of text.
+Use text area so users can enter multiple lines of text.

 Text area is used when information longer than a single line of text is needed or expected.
 For example, comments fields.